ivadomed/model-spinal-rootlets/evaluation/README.md

               -script-args "<PATH_TO_PYTHON_SCRIPTS> <PATH_TO_NNUNET_SCRIPT> <PATH_TO_NNUNET_MODEL>"
 ```

-2. Generate a figure showing the inter-subject variability across centers and spinal levels as a distance from the PMJ:
+2. Generate a figure showing the inter-session variability across centers and spinal levels as a distance from the PMJ:

 ```commandline
 python 01b_spine-generic_single-subject-generate_figure_inter-subject_variablity-PMJ_COV.py